-A series of interviews were conducted with representatives of local school districts to inform the Broadband and Digital Equity Investment Strategy plan.
+A series of interviews were conducted with representatives of local school districts to inform this strategy plan.
 These interviews were held during the winter of 2023.
 This work started with a list of 34 contacts across the MARC region.
 All 34 school districts were contacted via email asking for their participation in the interview process.
 To date, 8 interviews have been completed.
 Those interviews represented both large districts (e.g., Kansas City, Missouri, and Independence, Missouri) and much smaller systems (e.g., Paola, Kansas and Strasburg, Missouri).
-Five of the districts interviewed were in Missouri and the other three were in Kansas.
+Five of the districts interviewed were in Missouri and three were in Kansas.